agentmishra/cranemail-whmcs-module/README.md

 ***Order time customizing (À la carte)***

-You're can to add `Configuration Options` to allow users to on-demand customize their resources.
+You can to add `Configuration Options` to allow users to on-demand customize their resources.
 These values override whatever is set in the plan itself.

 A value must be split by a pipe character (`|`) and must have the below `Option Name` on the left side of the pipe.
 You can then put your own description on the right side seen in the example.